 The Community Land Trust movement emerges from a long and fascinating American conversation about the intersection between land ownership and social equity.
-Not only do community land trusts turn market-based real estate into shared community resources, they also abide by a specific board structure that balances interests between community members, residents in CLT homes, and broader business and political representation.
+Not only do community land trusts value people over profit, they also abide by a specific board structure that balances interests between community members, residents in CLT homes, and broader business and political representation.
 To learn more about the visionaries and innovators whose work has led to something now called a “community land trust” go to: Roots and Branches: A Gardener’s Guide to the Evolution of the Community Land Trust.

 CLTs in similar communities